 This theory ties in perfectly with both George Lakoff’s and Jonathan Haidt’s teachings that one of the strongest pulls in fomenting political ideology is the sacredness of the group to which we belong.

-The key to understanding tribal behavior is not money, it’s sacredness.
+The key to understanding tribal behavior is uncovering what the group holds as sacred.
 The great trick that humans developed at some point in the last few hundred thousand years is the ability to circle around a tree, rock, ancestor, flag, book or god, and then treat that thing as sacred.
 People who worship the same idol can trust one another, work as a team and prevail over less cohesive groups.
 So if you want to understand politics, and especially our divisive culture wars, you must follow the sacredness.

 Now Read Your Brain On Politics »